 This school is really not doing well this year or the last 4 years to be more accurate.
 If you are looking for a school keep looking.
 From my daughter and son starting here I have witnessed many things.
 First the church is too in control of the day to day of the school.
 Second when a teacher is absent NO sub is called in so they WILL be in a class of 50 others.
 They may as well not have school that day.
 Third specials in the elementary are non-existent (art music gym?
 Yeah right).
 The ONLY good thing about this school is the caring teachers.
 They will form a great christian relationship with you and are willing to always help.
 The problems come from the leadership within the church and schools.
 I find it hard to believe that the overall rating for this school is so high on here.
 PS my friend told me on Facebook to come and look at the 'good reviews' that is why there are a few bad reviews in a row in such a short time.
 How can they improve?
 Hire 2 principles one for elem one for 7-12.
 Next get the church out of the school.
 Then hire an assit. principle to help.
 They will not be there in 5 years if it continues like this.
 I really hope they can turn it around.

 Harvest Preparatory School is a private high school in Columbus.
-The principal of Harvest Preparatory School is Rev. Gary L. Johnston and can be contacted at JohnstonG@harvestprep.org.
-460 children attend Harvest Preparatory School and are mostly White, non-Hispanic; Hispanic; and Asian.
+The principal of Harvest Preparatory School is Rev. Gary L. Johnston, who can be contacted at JohnstonG@harvestprep.org.
+460 students go to Harvest Preparatory School and identify primarily as White, non-Hispanic; Hispanic; and Asian.
 The student to teacher ratio at Harvest Preparatory School is 13:1.
 Independence High School is one of the nearest high schools.

 - Ceramics sculpture